Appealing to the Special Educational Needs and Disability Tribunal (SENDIST)

-Our expert SEND tribunal solicitors can review your case and help determine whether you are likely to have grounds for a SENDIST appeal.
-We can assist you in putting together the strongest possible case, and support and represent you during the tribunal process to give you the best chance of a fair outcome.
+Our expert Education Law solicitors can review your case and determine whether you have grounds for pursuing an appeal to SENDIST.
+We can assist you in preparing and drafting the strongest possible case, and support and represent you during the tribunal process to give you the best chance of achieving your desired outcome.

 The SENDIST appeals process

-Parents or young people are required to provide sufficient grounds of appeal when setting out their case for a SEND Tribunal.
-You will need robust, comprehensive and up to date evidence to support your position or your appeal could be rejected.
+Parents or young people are required to provide sufficient grounds of appeal when setting out their case for a SEND Tribunal appeal.
+You will need robust, comprehensive and up-to-date evidence to support your position.

 The Tribunal will consider written and oral evidence submitted by both parties to the appeal before making its decision.